d3centr/dap/README.md

 Imperative configuration has been made immutable with system-wide blue-green deployment.
 It reduces maintenance by removing the need to manage state drift where declarative manifests do not work.
 No effort is spent handling updates.
 Another system version can be easily bootstrapped from scratch in parallel.
 Development always happen on a clean slate and no environment is subpar.
 - **Data Extraction** - _Scalable data lake feed._

 Ingesting historical events from smart contracts scales with processors available to an integrated Ethereum client.
-Computing capacity is decoupled from blockchain state and can be resized on demand (`InstanceSize` parameter in Geth [template](/client/geth.yaml)).
+Computing capacity is decoupled from blockchain state and can be resized on demand.
 On the server side, Airflow workers required for orchestration and post-processing can be left entirely managed by K8s autoscaler.
 - **Processing** - _Off-chain computation engine._

 Apache Spark has been extended with a custom plugin enabling the seamless processing of big blockchain integers.
 The accurate valuation of transactions and tokens benefits from native Spark performance.
 See [SparkUBI](/spark/sparkubi/README.md) for more info.